 Regardless of the approach taken, a family should create a list of nursing homes that accept Medicaid in their area.
 Our organization provides a Medicaid Nursing Home Search Tool to help with this process.

 1) Medicaid Pending Approach

 This is a good approach for most families as it requires no output of cash nor is the family always required to guarantee payment to the nursing home should their loved one be rejected by Medicaid.
 However, only a relatively small percentage of families can make the Medicaid Pending approach work.
 Recall that most nursing homes will not accept a resident unless they have a way to pay for their care, and in most states, Medicaid will not accept the applicant until they have been admitted into a nursing home.
-Nursing homes that accept Medicaid pending residents are the exception to this rule.
-“Medicaid pending” means that an applicant has applied for Medicaid or is in the process of doing so and waiting for a response from their state’s Medicaid office (which can take up to 90 days).
-To take this path, one has to find a nursing home in their preferred area that accepts Medicaid pending clients, move in, apply for Medicaid, and the nursing home defers payment until the applicant / resident gets approved for Medicaid and Medicaid makes payment.
-Learn more about Medicaid pending.
+Nursing homes that accept Medicaid Pending residents are the exception to this rule.
+“Medicaid Pending” means that an applicant has applied for Medicaid and waiting for a response from their state’s Medicaid office (which can take up to 90 days).
+To take this path, one has to find a nursing home in their preferred area that accepts Medicaid Pending clients, move in, apply for Medicaid, and the nursing home defers payment until the applicant / resident gets approved for Medicaid and Medicaid makes payment.
+Learn more about Medicaid Pending.

 Step 1 – Create a list of nursing homes in your area that accept Medicaid.
 One can do so here.

 Step 2 – Contact admissions at each nursing home on your list and ask if they accept Medicaid Pending clients.